 A quick overview of the process, and the end result.

-Some people, such as Brian Kunz likes to vary to process a bit, by beginning with a file, using the Accusharp to get a great edge, and then finishing it off with some traditional sanding methods as shown here at Swords of Valor.
+Some people, such as Brian Kunz likes to vary to process a bit, by beginning with a file, using the Accusharp to get a great edge, and then finishing it off with traditional sanding methods.

-However personally, I think that just using the Accusharp for sharpening swords by itself is adequate, though a little work with some abrasive paper afterwards can make the polish look better (below is an image of the bevel in its unpolished state).
+However personally, I think that just using the Accusharp for sharpening swords by itself is adequate, though a little work with some abrasive paper afterwards (stage 3 of the 'file and whetstone method' shown here) can make the polish look better (below is an image of the bevel in its unpolished state).

 When you consider that at $12.99, this sword is much cheaper than the normal sharpening service offered at various online vendors, as well as often obtaining BETTER results (and allowing easy touch ups with the same blade profile) and that the carbide blades that do the work last, in my experience, for at least 3-4 swords (and can be reversed for double the life expectancy), it is a very nice deal.

 There are only really two drawbacks to this method.
 If a sword has an existing appleseed geometry, it will be replaced with the v shaped bevel.
 This means it may feel sharper and may be better on light targets but will lose the true cutting potential of an appleseed edge.

 The other drawback is that the edge is obvious and not very attractive in it's raw, just completed state.
 However it is easy to use a sanding block and abrasive paper if so desired to deburr it and tidy up the edge a bit.